-Exam Mod Ref Page No. Policy/Site/Para/Fig Text with Proposed Modification Reason for change Natural capital - Natural capital refers to the elements of the natural environment which provide valuable goods and services to people.
+Exam Mod Ref Page No. Policy/Site/Para/Fig Text with Proposed Modification Reason for change which provide valuable goods and services to people.
 The Government focus that the state of natural capital matters, not just because people enjoy the aesthetic elements of landscapes and wildlife of England, but because of the wide-ranging economic benefits that natural assets provide when managed well.
 MM/APP12/01 295 Appendix 12 Inclusion of Monitoring Framework as Appendix to Local Plan document To ensure monitoring framework is included in Local Plan document in light of advice from the Planning Inspector.
+MM/APP13/01 296 Appendix 13 Inclusion of Appendix document providing full list of policies within the 2006 Hartlepool Local Plan which will be superseded by this local plan.
+To ensure clarity on policy position following adoption of the 2016 Local Plan.